Royals vs. Twins Player Props Betting Odds

-Oddsmakers have set player props for Joey Gallo, Vinnie Pasquantino and others when the Minnesota Twins host the Kansas City Royals at Target Field on Thursday at 7:40 PM ET.
+Those looking to place a player prop bet can find odds for Joey Gallo, Vinnie Pasquantino and others in the Minnesota Twins-Kansas City Royals matchup at Target Field on Friday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!